ache051/mac_cantonese/README.md

 To install:

 1) Copy "mac_cantonese.inputplugin" to the Library > Input Methods folder.
-2) Log off and log on
+2) Log off and log on.
-3) Go to System Preferences > Keyboard > Input Sources and add 粵拼 to the input methods
+3) Go to System Preferences > Keyboard > Input Sources and add 粵拼 to the input methods.
 4) Done!
 Enjoy!